 \section{Discussion}

-In this study, we examined the influence of volumetric motion, specifically expansion-contraction, on the perception of animacy in robots, using the physical robot MOFU.
-MOFU employs a Jitterbug mechanism, which enables whole-body expansion and contraction with a simple configuration, and its movements were used to evaluate animacy impressions.
-Below, we discuss the interpretation of the results, limitations of the study design, and future research directions.
+In this study, we examined the influence of volumetric motion, specifically expansion--contraction, on the perception of animacy in robots, using the physical robot MOFU.
+MOFU employs a Jitterbug mechanism, enabling whole-body expansion and contraction with a simple configuration, and its movements were used to evaluate animacy impressions.
+Here, we discuss the interpretation of the results, limitations of the study design, and directions for future research.

-From the results of this study, it was found that while the main effect of expansion-contraction (EC) movements in the Jitterbug structure was significant, the main effect of rotational movements (RM) was not, and that there was an interaction between the two.
-This suggests that expansion-contraction may be a primary factor in eliciting the perception of animacy in robots.
-Post-hoc comparisons revealed that under conditions in which expansion-contraction was present, rotational movements did not lead to an increase in perceived animacy.
-In other words, although an interaction was observed, expansion-contraction appears to strongly determine animacy perception.

-On the other hand, in conditions without expansion-contraction, rotational movements were found to significantly increase animacy.
-This indicates that, when comparing expansion-contraction with rotational movements in the present experiment, expansion-contraction has a greater influence on animacy perception.
-However, it should be noted that the present experiment was conducted using video-based stimuli, and expansion-contraction may have produced a stronger impression when viewed in video form.
+The results of this study indicate that both expansion--contraction (EC) and rotational motion (RM) in the Jitterbug structure significantly influenced animacy perception, while their interaction was not significant.
+Post hoc comparisons showed no significant difference between the EC and RM+EC conditions, suggesting that adding RM does not provide additional benefit when EC is present.
+Although the RM+EC condition produced higher animacy ratings than RM alone, direct comparisons did not show that EC surpassed RM.
+Overall, both movements enhanced animacy perception, with EC alone being sufficient to elicit a sense of animacy in this paradigm.

-In the multi-robot conditions, NBM (2 robots) consistently received lower animacy ratings compared to other conditions (RM, EC, RM+EC).
-This result suggests that the ``type of movement,'' such as rotation or expansion-contraction, may contribute more strongly to animacy perception than the number of robots.
-Although we hypothesized that presenting two robots simultaneously would lead to higher animacy ratings compared with a single robot, this prediction was not supported, as the results showed no significant difference between the single- and dual-robot conditions.
-While single-robot presentation may direct attention toward ``individual movement,'' multi-robot presentation may raise expectations for ``inter-robot relationships'' or ``interactions.''
-Nevertheless, in this study, no elements suggesting coordination or competition between robots were designed, and the movement sequences were set independently.
+In the multi-robot conditions, NBM (2 robots) consistently received lower animacy ratings than the other conditions (RM, EC, RM+EC).
+This suggests that the ``type of movement,'' such as rotation or expansion--contraction, may have a stronger influence on perceived animacy than the number of robots.
+Although we hypothesized that presenting two robots simultaneously would increase animacy ratings compared with a single robot, this prediction was not supported, as no significant difference was observed between single- and dual-robot presentations.
+Single-robot presentation may focus attention on ``individual movement,'' whereas multi-robot presentation could raise expectations for ``inter-robot relationships'' or ``interactions.''
+However, in this study, no elements suggesting coordination or competition between robots were designed, and the movement sequences were set independently.